-I’m beyond excited to finally get to share part two of our kitchen remodel with you all today—the dining area (see part one here!).
+I’m beyond excited to finally get to share part two of our kitchen remodel with you all today—the kitchen dining room (see part one here!).
 I’ll get into some of the design decisions behind this space below.
 And once this kitchen is FULLY done (the primary thing we’re waiting on is a panel-ready fridge, which is yet to be delivered), we’ll be sharing professional photographs and a video tour, so there’s plenty more to come.

 It means the world to me how excited all of you have been to come along for the ride of this kitchen remodel.
 Thank you for being so curious and invested in the design!